speechly/speechly/libraries/browser-client/docs/classes/client.BrowserClient.md

 - Control processing manually with [start](client.BrowserClient.md#start) and [stop](client.BrowserClient.md#stop).
 Alternatively, you can enable automatic control by initializing BrowserClient with [VadOptions](../interfaces/client.VadOptions.md) defined in the [DecoderOptions](../interfaces/client.DecoderOptions.md).
 - Read the ASR/NLU result [Segment](../interfaces/speechly.Segment.md) by providing a custom handler for the [onSegmentChange](client.BrowserClient.md#onsegmentchange) callback.

+Alternatively, you can create the BrowserClient instance and process audio files (binary data) using [uploadAudioData](client.BrowserClient.md#uploadaudiodata).

 ## Table of contents

 ### Constructors